darthdemono/DarthDemono/README.md

     - [Types of Network Security Certificate](/Types%20of%20Network%20Security.pdf) - Explore various types of network security measures.
     - [Network Security Certificate](/Network%20Security.pdf) - Gain expertise in network security practices.

-  - **Application Security**
-    - [Introduction to Application Security Certificate](Introduction%20to%20Application%20Security.pdf) - Learn the essentials of securing applications.

   - **Firewall**
     - [Introduction to Firewall Certificate](Introduction%20to%20Firewall.pdf) - Understand the basics of firewalls and their role in network security.

   - **Cryptography**
     - [Introduction to Cryptography Certificate](Introduction%20to%20Cryptography.pdf) - Delve into the principles of cryptography and encryption.

+  - **Application Security**
+    - [Introduction to Application Security Certificate](Introduction%20to%20Application%20Security.pdf) - Learn the essentials of securing applications.

+  - **Cyber Crime**
+    - [Introduction to Cyber Crime Certificate](Introduction%20to%20Cyber%20Crime.pdf) - Understanding Cybercrime and its effects.

   <h3>Programming Certificates</h3>